vikrampawar/stories/pages/TheAppleMacStoreEpisode.md

 Anybody with an ounce of grey matter in their bean would know they should ask for a 21 inch model if it is indeed 21 inch model that they desire.

-In the present case, that I'm elaborating, I clearly mentioned I wanted 27 inch model, so 27 inch model it was that I actually wanted.
+In the present case, that I'm elaborating, I had clearly mentioned that I wanted a 27 inch model, so 27 inch model it was that I had actually wanted.

 Just to clarify any confusion in the minds of my reader - it was the 27 inch model that I indeed wanted, and also asked for, and if the reader reads till the end would gather that it was 27 inch model that I indeed bought.